VelociaTech/AndroidWebViewAppExample/README.md

 ## What You'll Add to Your Existing App
 - Camera and storage permissions
 - FileProvider for secure file sharing
-- WebView with JavaScript enabled
+- WebView with JavaScript enabled (if it does not exist already)
 - Camera permission handling for web content
 - File upload support (camera + gallery)